vaishnavesh/sms-timezone/README.md

 How To Use This
 ---------------

-1. Prerare data in csv format
+1. Prepare data in csv format
 2. Required format: Mobile No, Time Zone